codeforboston/beacon/README.md

 --add` to select the Firebase project to use interactively or `firebase use
 <id>` if you already know the id.

+**You must use a project with billing enabled!** Otherwise, the cloud functions will not be able to fetch data from external sites.

 ### Install node dependencies

 In the `functions` directory, run `npm install`.